Vinohith/Neural_Style_Transfer/README.md

 Neural Style Transfer is a method that allows us to generate Artistic Images by transfering the style of one image (say a beautiful painting) to another image (say a photo of a person).
 The resulting output is one image in the style of another.

+According to the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/pdf/1508.06576.pdf)

 This repository contains the code to run the model for Style Transfer on any images of ones choice.
 The model used is the VGG-19 architecture trained on ImageNet images.
 The input to the network are the **Content/Base Image(C)**, the primary image on which the style is to be transfered and the **Style Image(S)**, the image whose style is to be transfered.